skip to content

 00:20:11 - Scott Steinlage

-But for example, like on your join now for just $9 a month.
-I think that's great.
-But people love it also when like instead of like you know, them, them getting something right.
-So maybe like get all the coding instruction you need for only $9 a month.
-Right.
-You know like.
-Or give.
-Right, like yeah, you know, something like that.
-But let me get.
-Instead of join or click or.
+But for example, on your join now for just $9 a month, I think that's great.
+But people also love it when, instead of just join, they're getting something, right?
+So maybe like, get all the coding instruction you need for only $9 a month, or something like that.

 00:20:36 - Chris Ferdinandi